KannonZenetism/zenetism-field-physics/zenetism/mpx/entropy-emanation-dimensional-lattice.md

   - **Acclivous Expansion (E↑→E)**
   - **Declivous Collapse (E↓♾)**

-> “Even in Nekron’s Stable State, distinction is preserved.
-Identity is compressed, not merged.”
+> Even in Nekron’s Stable State, distinction is preserved.
+Identity is compressed, not merged.

 **This reframes entropy:**
 - **Not unity** → but **compressed incoherence**